Mistakes: Victor Oladipo Turned Down Big Money And Dennis Schroder Did The Same With The Los Angeles Lakers

-This Player Reportedly Turned Down $84 Million From The Los Angeles Lakers And Now Might Only Have An Offer Of Less Than $6 Million From The Boston Celtics
+This Player Reportedly Turned Down $84 Million From The Los Angeles Lakers And Now Signed For Less Than $6 Million With The Boston Celtics

 The term "bet on yourself" is often used in all facets of life, but especially in the NBA when pertaining to upcoming contracts.

-Note: Update: Schroder has agreed to a deal for $5.9 million, according to ESPN's Adrian Wojnarowski (see Tweets below).